History in Detail

 In just six months, Cox had crossed the Blue Mountains with a road of one hundred and one miles all the way to Bathurst.
 (The Bathurst Road).

 Early Blue Mountains Buildings

 With William Cox having established a road across the Blue Mountains, Governor Macquarie journeyed across the Blue Mountains in 1815 naming both Springwood and Blackheath.
 A few years later, 1816 - 1817, the Blue Mountains saw its first building.
 Established by Governor Macquarie, a military post was built at Springwood to keep communications with Bathurst.
 This site was located on Macquarie Road between Homedale and Short Streets where a plaque has been erected.
-This building was the first of several military posts which were necessary to protect travellers from being attacked by the Aborigines.
+This building was the first of several military posts which were built to protect travellers.
 It has been recorded that posts were located at Springwood, Bull’s Camp, Woodford, Weatherboard (Wentworth Falls), Blackheath and Mount Victoria.